Hybrid beasts in folklore: Ancient Middle East

 The falcon-headed Horus and crane-headed Seth.

 Examples of humans with animal heads (theriocephaly) in the ancient Egyptian pantheon include jackal-headed Anubis, cobra-headed Amunet, lion-headed Sekhmet, and falcon-headed Horus.
 Most of these deities also have a purely zoomorphic and a purely anthropomorphic aspect, with the hybrid representation seeking to capture aspects of both of which at once.
 Similarly, the Gaulish Artio sculpture found in Bern, Switzerland shows a juxtaposition of a bear and a woman figure, interpreted as representations of the theriomorphic and the anthropomorphic aspect of the same goddess.

 Non-human hybrids also appear in ancient Egyptian iconography, as in Ammit (combining the crocodile, lion, and hippopotamus).

 Mythological hybrids became very popular in Luwian and Assyrian art of the Late Bronze Age to Early Iron Age.
 The angel (human with birds' wings, see winged genie) the mermaid (part human part fish, see Enki, Atargatis, and Apkallu) and the shedu all trace their origins to Assyro-Babylonian art.
 In Mesopotamian mythology the urmahlullu, or lion-man, served as a guardian spirit, especially of bathrooms.

-The Old Babylonian Lilitu demon, particularly as shown in the Burney Relief (part-woman, part-owl) prefigures the harpy/siren motif.
+The Burney Relief (part-woman/part-owl, prefigures the harpy/siren motif), is thought to be a depiction of Ereshkigal, or most likely Ishtar as Kilili.

 Harpies were human sized birds with the faces of human women.
 They were once considered beautiful creatures but over time were then considered to be ugly and hideous.
 Harpies were used for torture; their most known torture was that of Phineus who was said to have offended the heavens.
 They would torture their victims by taking food from them and polluting what was left with their feces.
 They would leave just enough for their victims to stay alive.